abhraneel2004/Beginner-Python-Projects/README.md

 To run your code, you can use the terminal or the command prompt and navigate to the project folder.
 Then, you can type `python <filename>.py` to execute your code.
 For example, if you want to run the project `guess_the_number.py`, you can type `python guess_the_number.py`.

 You can also use the test cases provided in the test folder to check your code for errors and bugs.
 To run the test cases, you need to install pytest, a python testing framework.
 You can install pytest by typing `pip install pytest` in the terminal or the command prompt.
 Then, you can type `pytest` to run all the test cases, or `pytest <filename>.py` to run a specific test case.

+## How to contribute to this repository? 💪

+This repository is open for contributions from anyone who wants to share their beginner python projects or improve the existing ones.
+If you have a project idea or a suggestion, you can create an issue or a pull request on GitHub.
+Please follow the [contributing guidelines] before you submit your work.

+We welcome any kind of contribution, such as:

+- Adding new python projects 🆕
+- Improving the code quality or the documentation of the existing projects 📝
+- Fixing bugs or errors in the existing projects 🐛
+- Adding or updating test cases for the existing projects ✅
+- Adding or updating README files for the existing projects 📄

+We appreciate your interest and support for this repository.
+We hope that you will find these projects useful and enjoyable.
+Happy coding! 😊